WHOIGit/PhytO-ARM/README.md

 snt --> loop
 ```

+The history of task states can be reconstructed via the task names published at `/<arm name>/task`.

 ### Hardware topology

 In all deployments thus far, we have used the IFCB as the primary host to run PhytO-ARM and coordinate movements and sampling.
 The hardware architecture diagram below illustrates this.